Azure-Samples/resources-dotnet-deploy-virtual-machine-with-managed-disks-using-arm-template/README.md

 ---
-services: Resources
+services: Resource-Manager
-platforms: .Net
+platforms: dotnet
 author: anuchandy
 ---

-# Getting Started with Resources - Deploy Virtual Machine Using ARM Template - in .Net #
+# Getting started with deploying a Virtual Machine with managed disks using an ARM Template in C# #

           Azure Resource sample for deploying virtual machine with managed disk using an ARM template.